apache/airflow-site/landing-pages/site/content/en/blog/implementing-stable-API-for-Apache-Airflow.md

 I still follow up on these and hopefully, we will complete the REST API before the internship ends.

 I am very grateful to my mentors, [Jarek](https://github.com/potiuk) and [Kaxil](https://github.com/kaxil) for their patience with me and for surviving my never-ending questions.
+[Kamil](https://github.com/mik-laj) and [Tomek](https://github.com/turbaszek) have been very supportive and I appreciate them for their support and amazing code reviews.

 Thanks to [Leah E. Cole](https://github.com/leahecole) and [Karolina Rosół](https://github.com/mschickensoup), for their wonderful reviews.
 I'm grateful.